BEAST2-Dev/hmc/_pages/hmc/NewickTree/IsLabelledNewick.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Newick Tree  Is Labelled Newick
+title: BEAST 2 Help Me Choose Newick tree -- is labelled Newick
 tags: []
 ---

-## Newick Tree  Is Labelled Newick
+## Newick tree -- is labelled Newick

+Flag to indicate that the Newick tree is labelled.
-Is the newick tree labelled (alternatively contains node numbers)?
-Default=false.
+If not labelled, the Newick tree is assumed to contains node numbers associated with taxa.